Keys to Success

 Acer negundo 'Winter Lightning' – yellow-twig box-elder – W11

-Cercis canadensis subsp. texensis 'Traveller' – weeping Texas redbud – E43a, W01
+Cercis canadensis subsp. texensis 'Traveller' – weeping Texas redbud – E43a and C13

 Ulmus alata 'Lace Parasol' – weeping winged elm – E40

 NC State Floriculture is part of a national poinsettia program that tests poinsettia cultivars to determine which ones are best for consumers and for producers.
 You will have a chance to see these cultivars yourself and vote for your favorites.
 Over 110 different cultivars of poinsettias – including new experimental cultivars – will be on display.
-Stop by to see our famous 9' tall poinsettia tree and other displays.
-Help us decide which poinsettias are North Carolina's favorites.
+Stop by to see the famous 9' tall poinsettia tree.
+Enjoy poinsettia gardens and decorated poinsettias.
+Help us decide which poinsettias are North Carolina's favorites by voting for your favorite poinsettias.

 Please visit the "Calendar of Events" section on the JCRA Web site for a complete listing of our upcoming programs.